 Fingerprint recognition and iris scanning are the most well-known forms of biometric security.
 However, facial recognition and (finger and palm) vein pattern recognition are also gaining in popularity.
-In this article we consider the pros and cons of all these different techniques.
+In this article we consider the pros and cons of all these different techniques for biometric security.

 1. Fingerprint recognition